leanderHB/leanderHB.github.io/_pages/about.md

 ---

 Currently working on my master thesis, which is the reason for this site.
 I've uploaded my Obsidian notes here, for documentation purposes.

+Also, I'll add some of the other projects I've been working on.